finnianr/Eiffel-Loop/doc/Contents.md

 It was used to create the help system in the [http://myching.software My Ching software] with page content authored in the Thunderbird email client and then exported as XHTML.

-See class [$source EL_HTML_TEXT] below for supported XHTML tags.
+See class ${EL_HTML_TEXT} below for supported XHTML tags.
 This component facilitates the creation of a hyperlinked contents side bar in a split window.
 ## Vision2-X UI Container Extensions
 Window, dialogs and other widget-container extensions for the [EiffelVision2](https://www.eiffel.org/resources/libraries/eiffelvision2) library.